numsim-group/klimakoffer/milestone3/milestone3_odesolvers.md

 ## Time dependent source term

 As a next step, we want to incorporate the annual change of the insolation and consider a simplified EBM, where we only average in space but not in time.
-We apply the area avenging to our coefficients to get
+We apply the area averaging to our coefficients to get
 $$
 \overline{C} \partialderiv{\overline{T}}{t} + A(CO_2) + B \overline{T} = \overline{Q_{\alpha} S}(t),
 $$

-where we keep the time dependence of the solar source term
+where we keep the time dependence of the solar source term.

 @@colbox-blue
 **Remark:** We get $\overline{Q_{\alpha} S}(t)$ by computing the area average of $(1-\alpha)S(x,t)$ at